hydren-crypto/stampchain/docs/src20.md

 }
 ```

-INVALID tokens will not be created in the stampchain.io index, and the transaction will not be considered a valid SRC-20 transaction.
+INVALID tokens will not be created in the Bitcoin Stamps Protocol index or API, and the transaction will not be considered a valid SRC-20 transaction.
 Any further modifications to the standard must be designed around backwards compatibility.

 ## Allowed Unicode Chars for Tick Field